arkency/posts/posts/2018-05-09-correlation-id-and-causation-id-in-evented-systems.md

 newsletter: arkency_form
 img: "correlation_id_causation_id_rails_ruby_event/CorrelationAndCausationEventsCommands.png"
 ---

+# Correlation id and causation id in evented systems

 Debugging can be one of the challenges when building asynchronous, evented systems. _Why did this happen, what caused all of that?_.
 But there are patterns which might make your life easier.
 We just need to keep track of what is happening as a result of what.